100 Things To Do in Chicago with Kids Before They Grow Up

 The Skydeck at Willis Tower has spectacular views spanning four states.

-Chicago is home to so many incredible parks, playgrounds, museums, and things to do with kids that one childhood doesn't seem like enough time to fit them all in—though who could blame you for trying?
-Winter, spring, summer, or fall—there are so many great things to do with kids in Chi-town.
+One childhood doesn't seem like enough time to fit in all the great things to do in Chicago—though who could blame you for trying?
 Whether it's racing with your toddler through the sprinklers at Mary Bartelme Park, wowing your preschooler at the Field Museum, gliding with your grade-schooler on the skating ribbon at Maggie Daley Park, or taking in engineering marvels with your tween at the Chicago Architecture Center, take advantage of everything this beautiful city has to offer kids of all ages.
-We're also big fans of FREE fun, so we included as much of that as possible.
-Plus, you can save on Chicago's best attractions with a Go City card.

 Whether you're a local or a visitor to the Windy City, we hope you can use this list to make some great new memories with your kids.
 Now I'm off to scarf some Chicago-style hot dogs at Portillo's.